tx00-web-en/Learning-Material-And-Tasks/material/fe-pp-current.md

 ### Iteration 4

-1. Enhance the `SignupComponent` form by introducing a `password2` field.
+1. Enhance the `SignupComponent` form by introducing a `password2` field, with the label **Confirm Password**.
 This ensures users enter the same password in both `password` and `password2` fields for password verification.

 2. Decide how to handle the `password` / `password2` check:
    - At minimum, validate in the frontend so users see an immediate error if the passwords do not match.